What is the Levelized Cost of Energy (LCOE)?

 Levelized Cost of Energy – Worked Example

-Let us take a look at a simple levelized cost of energy example question.
-A hypothetical wind turbine takes 1 year to be built and costs $1.5 million.
-The operating and maintenance costs are $300,000 per year with an associated growth rate of 2% annually.
+Let us take a look at a simple levelized cost of energy example.
+A hypothetical wind turbine takes one year to build and costs $1.5 million.
+The operating and maintenance costs are $300,000 per year, with an associated growth rate of 2% annually.
 There are no associated fuel costs.
 The wind turbine’s lifespan is 10 years, and it is estimated to produce 3 million kWh each year.
 Finally, the associated discount rate for the project is 8%.

-The following image shows the calculation of the LCOE of the project.
-In a comparative analysis, the figure would be calculated for numerous energy sources and compared against one another.
+The following image shows the calculation of the LCOE for this project.
+In a comparative analysis, the figure would be calculated for numerous energy sources to be compared against one another.

 Lazard’s Levelized Cost of Energy Analysis

 Lazard Ltd is a financial advisory and asset management firm.
 Near the end of each year, Lazard releases a levelized cost of energy analysis.
-At the point in time of this article, they are currently on their twelfth edition.
-This comparative analysis assesses several forms of energy generation, including:
+As of 2019, they are currently on their twelfth edition.
+Their comparative analysis assesses several forms of energy generation, including:

 - Various Solar Technologies